researchstudio-sat/webofneeds/documentation/designissues/draft-stating-information-requirements.md

 }
 ````

+If this taxi service need is matched with a potential customer need with compatible goals they could start a collaboration.
 The taxi service cannot fulfill its goal just for itself by proposing its `:service-pickup-data-graph` to a customer since its shape graph `:service-pickup-shapes-graph` requires a pick up location property of type `txi:hasPickUpLocation`.
 This location has to be provided by a customer to satisfy the taxi services shapes graphs.

-If this taxi service need is matched with a potential customer need with compatible goals they could start a collaboration.
-A customer need could look like the following:
+A customer need that could have been matched to the above service could look like the following.
+The need is again described in a `:sysinfo` graph but with a `won:seeks` top level branch to match the service need.

 ````
 GRAPH :sysinfo {